wavefrontHQ/docs/pages/doc/ts_haversine.md

 ```
 haversine(<lat1>, <long1>, <lat2>, <long2>)
 ```
-Returns the distance between coordinates.
-The input expressions can be constants or ts() expressions.
+Returns the distance between the specified pair of coordinates.

 ## Parameters